Welcome to Year 5

 PE and Sport

-Year 5 are going to be taught PE by Mr Bailey every Wednesday morning.
-PE will also continue to be led by Miss Plant every Thursday.
+Year 5 are going to be taught PE by Miss Plant every Wednesday morning.
+The children will also have PE delivered by Mr Bailey every Thursday morning.
 Current regulations will be observed in the teaching of PE and Sport, especially when using equipment, and will primarily take place outdoors.
 Please ensure your child wears appropriate PE kit to school on both Wednesday and Thursday.
 Navy blue or black joggers are advisable due to the weather changing so suddenly.
 Please remember a named water bottle and a roll on deodorant to use in school.